ocaml/ocaml.org/data/workflows/en/02_install_deps.md

 > ```
 > opam switch create . --deps-only --with-test --with-doc
 > ```
-It is recommended to install the dependencies of a project in a local Opam switch to sandbox your development environment.
+It is recommended to install the dependencies of a project in a local opam switch to sandbox your development environment.

 If you're using Opam `2.0.X`, you can do this with: